I. THE INITIAL IDEA FOR MINERAL ECOLOGY (JUNE 2014)

 An important development was the recognition that most mineral species are rare, so minerals follow the same kind of frequency distributions as words in a book or biomass in an ecosystem.
-Thanks to the U. S. National Security Agency (famous for collecting and analyzing huge numbers of e-mails and phone records), the statistics of word distributions (“lexical statistics”) have been extensively studied; we were able to take advantage of the methods.
+Thanks to the U. S. National Security Agency (famous for collecting and analyzing huge numbers of e-mails and phone records), the statistics of word distributions (“lexical statistics”) have been extensively studied; the authors were able to take advantage of the methods.

-This effort got a significant boost when I submitted an abstract (with severe reservations) to the October 2014 Geological Society of America meeting in Vancouver.
-I feared that an abstract on “mineral ecology” was so different from anything else that it would either be rejected or stuck in a “miscellany” section, to which no one would attend.
-Much to my surprise, the abstract was selected for the Ingerson Lecture—a “best abstract” award given by the Geochemical Society.
+This effort got a significant boost when Hazen submitted an abstract (with severe reservations) to the October 2014 Geological Society of America meeting in Vancouver.
+He feared that an abstract on “mineral ecology” was so different from anything else that it would either be rejected or stuck in a “miscellany” section, to which no one would attend.
+Much to his surprise, the abstract was selected for the Ingerson Lecture—a “best abstract” award given by the Geochemical Society.
 The lecture on October 20, 2014 was the first public presentation of the ideas (though some of the key points were introduced in a keynote lecture at the International Mineralogical Society meeting in Johannesburg, South Africa on September 2nd and a lecture at Lehigh University on September 18th).
 Several subsequent mineral ecology lectures refined the ideas.

 Mineral Ecology Lectures: 2014-2015